nnat157/Google_Replica/README.md

 # Google_Replica
-A clone of the frontend of the Google Search webpage.
+A clone of the frontend of the Google search engine's webpage.